+• Communication Hub (providing central access and routing)

+and

-- Communication Hub (providing central access and routing) AND - DataHub (Hubs), which is (are) formal responsible for storage of master data and also providing one or more market processes.
+• DataHub (Hubs), which is (are) formal responsible for storage of master data and also providing one or more market processes.
 (Which is defined in more detail in the first question)

 Country For the general under- standing: What kind of Hub(s) do you have?
 What does the Hub structure look like?
-(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)?
-What is the purpose and what are the drivers for a DataHub for the market and the market players?
-DataHub in use or in planning or under construction?
+(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)? what are the drivers for DataHub in use or in planning or under construction?
 Does the law or regulation make formal requirements for DataHubs in the energy market?
-What are the recognised advantages or disadvantages with your Hub(s)?
+What are the recognised advantages with your Hub(s)?
 Belgium There is no central datahub.
-The DGO's each have their own acces register, metering data system and settlement system.
+The DGO's each have their own access register, metering data system and settlement system.
 The planned Central Market System (CMS) will be responsible for all message exchange and will contain the access register, a metering database, a settlement engine for allocation and reconciliation and a gridfee calculation engine A harmonized way of working for all market actors.
 A single point of connection for all market actors.
-Under construction No, only for the market processes.
+No, only for the market processes.